Noranda railway station: History

 In August 2019, the location of the station was revealed.
 In November 2019, Metronet did a community survey to decide where to put the station car park.
 The three options were south-west, north-west or north-east of Benara Road and Tonkin Highway.
 In the end, the north-east option was the most preferred option, with 66% of respondents preferring that option.
 The reasons included that it does not require a signalised intersection unlike the other options, and it had the largest amount of car bays of the three options.

-In September 2020, Laing O'Rourke was announced as the preferred proponent for the construction of the Morley–Ellenbrook railway line.
+In September 2020, Laing O'Rourke was announced as the preferred proponent for the construction of the Ellenbrook railway line.

+The station and the rest of the line were officially opened on Sunday, 8 December 2024 by Prime Minister Anthony Albanese, Premier Roger Cook and Transport Minister Rita Saffioti, with community events held at each of the five new stations.

 Station design

-Noranda railway station will be built just north of Benara Road in the Tonkin Highway median, similar to many stations along the Joondalup and Mandurah railway lines.
-Passengers will access the station by either a walkway to the Benara Road bridge or a walkway across Tonkin Highway to the carpark.
-The carpark will be located east of Tonkin Highway and be accessed via Benara Road.
-It will have 400 car bays and a drop off zone.
-Two bus stands will be located on Benara Road.
-A pedestrian underpass will be built under Benara Road to allow pedestrians to safely and easily access the station and bus stop.
-Facilities at the station will include passenger toilets and a kiosk.
+Noranda railway station is just north of Benara Road in the Tonkin Highway median, similar to many stations along the Yanchep and Mandurah lines.
+Passengers access the station either by a walkway to the Benara Road bridge or a walkway across Tonkin Highway to the carpark.
+The carpark is located east of Tonkin Highway and can be accessed via Benara Road.
+It has 400 car bays and a drop off zone.
+Two bus stands are located on Benara Road, serving Route 350 between Mirrabooka Bus Station and Caversham.
+A pedestrian underpass under Benara Road allows pedestrians to safely and easily access the station and bus stop.
+Other facilities at the station include passenger toilets and a kiosk.

 Services

-Noranda station will be served by Transperth Trains operating along the Morley–Ellenbrook railway line to Perth and Ellenbrook railway stations.
+Noranda is served by Transperth Trains operating along the Ellenbrook line to Perth and Ellenbrook railway stations.
 It is projected that a journey to Perth will take 18 minutes.
 Noranda station is in fare zone 2.
 Noranda station is projected to have 1,810 passenger boardings per day in 2031.